Skip to main content Accessibility information

 Fees and funding

 As an apprentice, you will be paid a salary as an employee.
-Through the Apprenticeship Levy of the supporting organisation (your employer), the following services are provided at no cost: tripartite reviews, End-Point Assessment (EPA), access to course-specific equipment and facilities including the Clinical Simulation Suite Associated academic services including the library, study skills training, IT support, student support and wellbeing services, and membership of the Student Union.
+Through the Apprenticeship Levy of the supporting organisation (your employer), the following services are provided at no cost: tripartite reviews, End-Point Assessment (EPA), access to course-specific equipment, facilities and associated academic services including the library, study skills training, IT support, student support and wellbeing services, and membership of the Student Union.

 Additional costs: